andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

 We continue drinking our &Oslash;, *eepas*, and champagne whilst milling about in Sondre's apartment and jockeying for a good spot on the balcony to soak in the fabulous weather.

+While lounging around I dig into my Dressman bag to pull out a bow tie in the style of the Norwegian flag.

+"What do you guys think of the bow tie?"

+If Sondre had a record player this is when the needle would jump out of the groove as if by its own volition.
+A room full of Norwegians stares at me

+*You're already wearing a paisley shirt and you think it's a good idea to wear*
+***That***?

+Eventually Sondre pipes up in the most polite way he can muster, "I wouldn't"

+I think for a second and it does feel a little over the top.
+I'm here to celebrate the holiday and this feels like I'm making a caricature of it.

+"Ok I'll wear it as a pocket square"

+"Yeah, that looks good," remarks Kristoffer.
+And generously adds, "maybe you can put it on when we're drunk at the bar"

+Good idea Kristoffer.

+Once everyone has stuffed their faces with the bounty of champagne breakfast assorted groups of friends begin spiriting away to the rooftop patio with satchels of beer.
+I help Sondre clean up before joining the rooftop crew.
+Once we summit the building we're greeted by a group of fellas circled 'round a rectangular flowerbed.

 When Sondre's hooligan friends begin to pile into his apartment, one fella in particular stood out.
 Christoffer strolls in decked out in a full *bunad*.